riscv-boom/riscv-boom/docs/sections/IntroductionOverview/BOOM-Repository.rst

 The BOOM repository holds the source code to the BOOM core; it is not a full processor and thus is **NOT A SELF-RUNNING** repository.
-To instantiate a BOOM core, the Rocket chip generator found in the rocket-chip git repository must be used https://github.com/freechipsproject/rocket-chip, which provides the caches, uncore, and other needed infrastructure to support a full processor.
+To instantiate a BOOM core, the Rocket-Chip generator found in the rocket-chip git repository must be used https://github.com/freechipsproject/rocket-chip, which provides the caches, uncore, and other needed infrastructure to support a full processor.